Dronecode/UX-Design/README.md

 ##Purpose
 Study the** current state of UI related to drone flights** to find positive aspects and improvement areas on them.
 By doing so we hoped to identify **best practices and gaps** that the community can adress to iprove overall user experiences.

+This study was done on September, 2015.
+The features evaluated were the ones available until that.

 If you have any questions or comments, please feel free to contact:

 * Beatriz Palmeiro (beatriz.palmeiro@intel.com)